 God wants our hearts.
 Nothing less will suffice.
 If we put our heart in lesser things, we can’t give it to God.
 But why does God want our hearts so much?
 The Catechism of the Catholic Church has a good answer:

 The heart is the dwelling-place where I am, where I live … the heart is the place “to which I withdraw.”
 The heart is our hidden center, beyond the grasp of our reason and of others … The heart is the place of decision, deeper than our psychic drives.
 It is the place of truth, where we choose life or death.
 It is the place of encounter, because as image of God we live in relation: it is the place of covenant.
 (CCC 2563)

-No wonder that’s what God really wants.
+No wonder that’s what God really wants (Jeff Cavins discusses the importance of the heart in his new study Wisdom: God’s Vision for Life).
 The Lord knows I have given my heart to things—and people—I shouldn’t have given it to; and he knows when I give my heart to something or someone, I give them my full attention.
 If my favorite team’s game is on, don’t expect me to do anything else but watch it for those few hours.
 When I was a teenager, if my heart’s interest happened to walk by, my whole day would stop as I looked for a chance to talk to her.